Parklands-Turner Neighborhood Library

 The Parklands-Turner Neighborhood Library is a branch of the District of Columbia Public Library in the Congress Heights neighborhood of Washington, D.C.
 It is located at 1547 Alabama Avenue SE.
 A small library kiosk opened in the area in 1976, and a somewhat larger facility opened in 1984, which was eventually replaced in 2009 by a new $878,000 library facility.

 The notably small 4,900-square-foot library is located in a leased space in the Shops at Parkland strip mall.
 In 2019, the library system conducted a study of potential sites for an expanded library in the neighborhood, and the district has budgeted money for the project for fiscal year 2022.
+The new full-service, 20,000-square-foot plus library is proposed to be built next to the Congress Heights Station at 1290 Alabama Avenue SE.